AlexAaqil/qing-jia-safaris/notes.md

 # Packages

 ## KENYA SAFARI TOUR: 3 DAYS, 2 NIGHTS FROM NAIROBI TO TSAVO WEST AND TSAVO EAST NATIONAL PARKS
 Embark on a thrilling 3-day, 2-night Kenya Safari Tour through Tsavo West and Tsavo East National Parks, starting from Nairobi.
-Stay at the luxurious Salt Lick Safari Lodge while exploring Kenya’s stunning landscapes and diverse wildlife, including the Big Five and Tsavo’s famous "Red Elephants."
+Stay in luxurious Lodges within these two remote parks while exploring Kenya’s stunning landscapes and diverse wildlife, including the Big Five and the Tsavo’s famous "Red Elephants."
 Day one takes you to Tsavo West, featuring the Shetani Lava Flow and Mzima Springs, followed by a game drive.
 On day two, journey to Tsavo East, home to vast elephant herds, lions, and the Yatta Plateau, before returning to the lodge for a sunset view over the waterhole.
-The adventure concludes with a final game drive and a scenic transfer to Mombasa’s North or South Coast, known for its pristine beaches and rich culture—a perfect end to an unforgettable safari.
+The adventure concludes with a final game drive and a scenic transfer to Mombasa’s North or South Coast, reknown for its pristine beaches and rich culture—a perfect end to an unforgettable safari.
+Tsavo West and Tsavo East National Parks, located in southeastern Kenya, together form one of the largest national parks in the world.
+Their combined size (over 22,000 km²) allows for off-the-beaten-path safaris, fewer crowds, and a more intimate experience with nature compared to more commercial parks like Maasai Mara.
+The two parks offer an unmatched diversity of landscapes and wildlife.
+While they are often grouped together, each has distinct characteristics that attract different kinds of tourists.
+Tsavo East National Park – “Theatre of the Wild” has Vast Open Plains flat, and open savannah landscapes, ideal for spotting large herds of animals.
+It offers a classic African safari experience with unobstructed views of wildlife.
+Red Elephants
+	•	One of the park’s most iconic sights is its elephants, which appear red due to wallowing in the park’s rich, red volcanic soil.
+	•	These “red elephants” are unique to Tsavo and make for striking photography.
+Galana River
+	•	This river provides a vital water source and a scenic backdrop where visitors can see crocodiles, hippos, and various animals gathering to drink.
+	•	The Lugard Falls, a series of rapids on the Galana, adds geological interest.
+Aruba Dam
+	•	A man-made dam that attracts diverse wildlife, especially during dry seasons, making it a popular spot for game viewing and birdwatching.
+Mudanda Rock
+	•	A 1.6 km-long inselberg that functions like a natural water catchment.
+	•	It offers panoramic views of the surrounding plains and a good vantage point for spotting wildlife.
+Tsavo West National Park – “Land of Lava, Springs, and Magical Scenery” Mzima Springs
+	•	A series of crystal-clear natural springs fed by underground water from Chyulu Hills.
+	•	Famous for its underwater viewing chamber where visitors can watch hippos and fish in their natural environment.
+Shetani Lava Flow
+	•	A dramatic black lava field formed from recent volcanic activity, offering a stark contrast to the park’s green vegetation.
+	•	The name “Shetani” means “devil” in Swahili, linked to local legends about its formation.
+Rhino Sanctuary
+	•	Tsavo West hosts one of Kenya’s largest rhino sanctuaries, offering a rare chance to see black rhinos in a protected, semi-wild environment.
+Rich Biodiversity and Dense Vegetation
+	•	Unlike the open plains of Tsavo East, Tsavo West features more woodland and forested areas, harboring a different mix of wildlife, including leopards and diverse bird species.
 Inclusions
-Transport in safari van with pop up roof and 4×4 JEEP Pick up from the Airport
+Transport in 4×4  Landcruiser safari jeep with pop up roof Pick up from the Airport or hotel
-Accommodation as per itinerary
+Accommodation as per itinerary
-All meals (B L D)
+All meals (Bed, Lunch and Dinner)
-Services of our Professional Guide/Driver
+Services of our Professional Guide/Driver
-All park entrance fees
+All park entrance fees
-All game drives
+All game drives
-Statutory taxes
+Statutory taxes

 Price
 Nationality